olliw42/mLRS-docu/docs/FRSKY_R9_TX.md

 ### Serial Port ###

-- As there is only one serial port, one can be configure the serial port to be either "serial" or "CLI".
+- As there is only one serial port, one can configure the serial port to be either "serial" or "CLI".
 This is done by changing the setting on dip switch 1, which is read at power up:
   - off (switch down) = CLI
   - on (switch up) = serial
   - <img src="images/Frsky_R9M_Dip.png" width="720px">

-- Dealing with the inverted TTL signals is best addressed by using an ESP32 module connected to the serial port to act as a wireless bridge, this is detailed further below in the 'ESP32 Wireless Bridge' section.
+- Dealing with the inverted TTL signals is best addressed by using an ESP32 module connected to the serial port as a wireless bridge, this is detailed below in the 'ESP32 Wireless Bridge' section.

 - If you prefer to use a wired connection for the serial port instead, then the following options are available: